kintone-labs/kintone-ui-component/docs/document/docs/guides/cleaning-check-list-customization.md

     return;
   }
 ```
-The record should be created after it is verified that the required items have values.<br>
+The record should be created after it is verified that the required items have values.<br/>

-The values of the required items entered on the page can be retrieved using <Component variable name.value>.<br>
+The values of the required items entered on the page can be retrieved using `<Component variable name.value>`.<br/>
 For this customization, the value entered in each component is retrieved using radiobutton.value, checkbox.value and dropdown.value.

 The Notification component displays a message if the record is successfully created and registered.